 How Rosewood Helps Teens

-The compassionate professionals at Rosewood understand how the all-consuming nature of eating disorders can affect someone who’s struggling for self-acceptance or who’s trying to deal with trauma, addiction or related issues.
+Our compassionate team of experts specializes in teen eating disorder treatment and understand how the all-consuming nature of eating disorders can affect someone who’s struggling for self-acceptance or who are trying to deal with trauma, addiction or related issues.
 We understand how much a teen can gain from successful treatment—and how much they could lose when an eating disorder and co-occurring disorders are left untreated.
+Our passionate team of experts specializes in teen eating disorder treatment.

 So we meet each patient exactly where they are, on their own terms.
 Because no matter how vulnerable they might feel, every patient deserves a chance to form lasting, trusting, rewarding relationships.
 Eating disorders can cause family relationships to suffer.
 At Rosewood, families are integral to successful treatment.
 Our family program helps parents learn how to support their teen in recovery, and offers a safe place for honest, open communication and healing.

 Rosewood’s state-of-the-art 13-acre campus includes a separate building complex specifically designed to meet the needs of adolescent patients age 12 to 17 years.
 The gated property features welcoming, comfortable home-like accommodations, a school facility, and a recreational area that includes a sparkling swimming pool, ping pong, and many other recreational opportunities.
 We also treat teens for eating disorders at Rosewood Tempe and Rosewood Santa Monica.

 To ensure the highest level of holistic care, each resident is assigned their own multidisciplinary treatment team whose task is to provide the tools necessary for complete recovery.
 To achieve this goal, the treatment team meets daily to create, review and adjust each resident’s personalized treatment plan.
 It might include elements like: